Submit Document

 Examples of secondary sources include:

-Through the analysis of many primary sources and the generalisations of the writers, secondary sources can help readers understand the topic more clearly.
-However, secondary sources are not created by people who have direct experience of the situation under study.
-Therefore, they may include inaccuracies, and some information might be too general or too narrow.
-It is also important to remember that bias and personal opinion is often present in secondary sources as well—not all researchers are objective.
+It is important to remember that bias and personal opinion is often present in secondary sources as well—not all researchers are objective.
 Students need to be careful when using secondary sources and always confirm the information by checking multiple reliable sources.
+Selecting peer-reviewed secondary sources can help in ensuring the reliability of information and the strength of their analysis.

 It is important to remember that whether or not a source is primary or secondary depends on who created it and when it was created, not the form of the source.
 For example, a magazine article can be a primary source if it is written by a person who has direct knowledge of the situation under study; however, it may be a secondary source if it comprises an analysis of what someone else has found.